 NEET 2017 Counselling

-After clicking in the link, candidates have to provide their NEET 2017 roll number and password
+After clicking on the link, candidates have to provide their NEET 2017 roll number and date of birth.

-The Result of NEET 2017 will comprise the following details:
+The result of NEET 2017 comprises the following details:

 Date of Birth